AdaCore/gnatstudio/docs/users_guide/extending.rst

   This group indicates the exact location of the plugin file.
-Moreover, this group contains a toggle button (:guilabel:`Loaded at startup`) which allows you to decide if this plugin should be loaded or not in the next GPS session.
+Moreover, this group contains a toggle button (:guilabel:`Loaded at startup`) which allows you to decide if this plugin should be loaded or not in the next GNAT Studio session.

-  As described in :ref:`Customization_files_and_plugins`, GPS searches for plugins in various directories and, based on these directories, decides whether to automatically load the plugin on startup.
+  As described in :ref:`Customization_files_and_plugins`, GNAT Studio searches for plugins in various directories and, based on these directories, decides whether to automatically load the plugin on startup.

 * An optional :guilabel:`Preferences` group